xavier-h-10/Reinforcement-Learning-Project/lab3/docs/report.md

 Q-Learning learns the optimal policy, which moves along the cliff, but random exploration leads to higher chance of falling off.
 Thus, Q-Learning is less stable and has higher penalties.

-Meanwhile, SARSA finds a safer, but not the optimal path, in which the agent prefers to go further away from the cliff.
+Meanwhile, Sarsa is more conservative.
+It finds a safer, but not the optimal path, in which the agent prefers to go further away from the cliff.

+In practical application, we tend to use Q-Learning method rather than Sarsa method, in order to find the optimal path.
+Besides, $\epsilon$ should not be too large, otherwise it would be more difficult to converge.